Lawouach/WebSocket-for-Python/docs/sources/maintainer/design.rst

 ws4py data model is rather simple and follows the protocol itself:

-a highlevel WebSocket class that determines actions to carry based on messages that are parsed. a Stream class that handles a single message at a time a Frame class that performs the low level protocol parsing of frames Each are inter-connected as russian dolls generators.
+- a highlevel :class:`ws4py.websocket.WebSocket` class that determines actions to carry based on messages that are parsed.
+- a :class:`ws4py.streaming.Stream` class that handles a single message at a time
+- a :class:`ws4py.framing.Frame` class that performs the low level protocol parsing of frames

+Each are inter-connected as russian dolls generators.
 The process heavily relies on the capacity to send to a generator.
 So everytime one of those layers requires something, it yields and then its holder sends it back whatever was required.

 The Frame parser yields the number of bytes it needs at any time, the stream parser forwards it back to the WebSocket class which gets data from the underlying data provider it holds a reference to (a socket typically).
 The WebSocket class sends bytes as they are read from the socket down to the stream parser which forwards them to the frame parser.